millamzy/BasicVersionControl-task/README.md

  # Explain in simple terms git rebase and the command for it
   is a command that allows you to combine multiple commits into one single commit.
 It's sort of like taking a bunch of steps and turning them into one big step.
 It's useful for simplifying your commit history, and it's often used before merging your changes into a shared repository.
 The command for "git rebase" is "git rebase <branch>".

+# Explain in simple terms git cherry-pick and the command for it
+  "Git cherry-pick" is a command that allows you to choose specific commits from one branch and apply them to another branch.
+It's like "copy and paste" for commits.
+The basic command is "git cherry-pick <commit>", where "<commit>" is the commit hash of the commit you want to cherry-pick.